Matheuscamp/Travel-Buddy/README.md

 ## Introduction

-This is a website for registering customers on a first-come, first-served basis at a barbershop made with JavaScript, HTML and CSS.
+This is a landing page, for Travel Buddy company

 ## Live Link